prince-63/spring-security/README.md

 ## Authentication

-This repository contain all methods and examples to authenticate with the API.
+This repository contain methods and examples to authenticate with the API.

 ### Authentication methods
     - Basic authentication